RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

       :width: 60%
       :alt:  Create a new file or folder

-      Figure 30: Create a new file or folder
+      Create a new file or folder

 **Move files or directories**
   Select the file or folder, click on :guilabel:`Move`, and in a popup dialog box